Manuel S. Enverga: Personal life

-He was married to Rosario Lopez from Lucena in April 10, 1940.
+He was married to Rosario Lopez from Lucena on April 10, 1940.
 His son, Wilfrido, served as Governor of Quezon from 1998 to 2007.
 His other children are Naila, currently president and chief executive officer of Enverga University, Jazmin, and Manuel Jr.

 After his retirement in politics, Enverga dedicated his time expanding the Luzonian Colleges.
-He died in June 14, 1981.
+He died on June 14, 1981.
 In 1983, the Luzonian Colleges changed its name to Manuel S. Enverga University Foundation in his honor.